-Applications are due by email by midnight (GMT) on 2nd of October 2017.
-Short-listed candidates will be contacted by 11th of October for letters of reference and/or to arrange for phone interviews.
-If a letter of reference is requested, these must be emailed to IGS no later than midnight on 14th of October.
-Open Society Foundations’ approval of the selections will be sought prior to offers of place.
+Applications are due by email by midnight (GMT) on 18th of October 2018.
+Short-listed candidates will be contacted by 22nd of October for letters of reference and/or to arrange for phone interviews.
+If a letter of reference is requested, these must be emailed to IGS no later than midnight on 25th of October.

 The Hilary Term will consist of a course-based programme located at Lady Margaret Hall.
 Fellows will be in class for a maximum of three days every week and will be expected to prepare for seminars by reading from a provided reading list and completing writing projects assigned by course tutors.
 In the period between academic terms, Fellows will be expected to carry out a small period of field work.
 Due to the limited time-scale of the programme, the field work is not meant to draw main conclusions for the paper but will provide context and offer the opportunity for exploration of research sites that may serve the basis for future projects.
 In Trinity Term Fellows will complete any remaining field work and write-up the document.
 The Fellows will be expected to contribute as a presenter in the Trinity Term IGS seminar series and will give one additional presentation in Oxford.